The Legendary Robbie Vincent = 2015

 It may not mean anything to today's generation in regards to being able to hear tracks like what was mentioned above on your Mobile Phone as standard.

 However, for many of us, this show was a godsend at that time.
-It really was.
+It was.
 Pen at the ready, you made sure that the Radio had a good supply of batteries.

 You put the Radio on the Window, or the best place in the house so that you can get the best Radio reception.